markoravnice25/GA-Project-2-PokeDex/README.md

 ## Featured Code:

-* Thius is the first project where we learned to have different JavaScript files seperated into component files which are called in App.js.
-This was a great learning experience of how to make code cleaner and more easily readable/accessible for others who look at the code later.
+* This was the first project where we learned to have different JavaScript files seperated into component files which are called in App.js.
+This was a great learning experience on how to make code cleaner and more easily readable/accessible for others who look at the code later.

 <img width="461" alt="pokedex-featured-code" src="https://user-images.githubusercontent.com/101732786/177733742-c3dcfb14-5670-4105-8ec4-7b03b24aacb9.png">